skerrey/auth-login/README.md

-# auth-login
+# auth0-login
- Create auth login and registration in React
+ Create auth0 login and registration in React using OAuth2